ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-08-How_to_Organize_Your_CAD_Workspace_-_Bodies_and_Components_-_Education_Chapter_1_Lesson_8.md

 ---

-A) To save file space
+A) To make the file load faster

-B) To apply different rules and properties to each
+B) To reduce complexity

-C) To make the file load faster
+C) To apply different rules and properties to each

-D) To reduce complexity
+D) To save file space

 ---

-B) To apply different rules and properties to each
+C) To apply different rules and properties to each

 ///